Matcha Protein Shake

 Can you taste the matcha?

 When making it, as I’ve described above, you can’t taste the matcha.
-If you use a very strong ceremonial matcha and unflavored protein powder, I imagine you’d be able to taste the matcha regardless of what brands and types of milk/yogurt you use.
+If you use a very strong ceremonial matcha and unflavored protein powder, I imagine you’d be able to taste the matcha regardless of the brand and type of milk or yogurt you use.

-If you want to get more matcha into your diet, but don’t love it, then this is a great recipe!
-And if for some reason you can taste it in the finished drink, add the cinnamon and you’ll have a lovely cinnamon banana smoothie!
+If you want to incorporate more matcha into your diet but don’t love the taste, then this is a great recipe!
+And if, for some reason, you can taste it in the finished drink, add the cinnamon and you’ll have a lovely cinnamon banana smoothie!
 It’ll be an ugly color – but delicious.

 Paleo/vegan version